Budibase/website/content/blog/tutorials/database-gui.md

 No/low-code tools allow you to visually connect to your databases and prepare the functions that you want to use, without needing any advanced coding skills.

-With Budibase you can create your own database GUI for free.
+With Budibase you can create your own GUIs for databases for free.
 It’s simple, easy to use and it works everywhere - no matter what operating system or device type you use.
-Windows, Mac, desktops, mobiles - we’ve got you covered.
+Windows, Mac, desktops, mobiles - we’ve got you covered if you need a web-based interface for database management.

 Today, we’re going to explore the different components of building your own database GUI.
 You can use them as a starting point for your own app, or even use these ideas in other apps.